 Most patients are discharged directly home after their hospital stay.
-When planning for your transportation back home, try to arrange for a car that will be easy to get in and out of.
+When planning for your transportation back home, try to arrange for a car that will be easy to get in and out of (avoid low sports cars).

-Assess the number of stairs at home (going in or going to the bedroom) and other impediments to get in and out of your home.
+Assess the number of stairs at home (going to the bedroom or bathroom) and other impediments to get in and out of your home.
 Your hospital therapist will train you on handling stairs.

-If you live in a multi-level home, plan on creating a sleeping place on the ground level for 1-4 weeks.
+If you live in a multi-level home, plan on creating a sleeping place on the main level OR plan on recovering on the bedroom level for 1-2 weeks.